 We operate multiple foreign subsidiaries that manufacture and market our products worldwide.
 As a result, our earnings, cash flow and financial position are exposed to foreign currency risk from foreign currency denominated receivables and payables, sales transactions, capital expenditures and net investment in certain foreign operations.
 Most of our operations outside the United States have their local currency as their functional currency.
-We have exposure to multiple foreign currencies, including, among others, the British pound, Euro and Japanese yen.
-We have taken steps to minimize our balance sheet exposure by entering into foreign currency forward contracts to minimize the short-term impact of foreign currency exchange rate fluctuations on certain trade and intercompany receivables and payables.
+We have exposure to multiple foreign currency forward contracts to minimize the short-term impact of foreign currency exchange rate fluctuations on certain trade and intercompany receivables and payables.

-At October 31, 2023, a uniform hypothetical 10% increase or decrease in the foreign currency exchange rates in comparison to the value of the U.S. dollar would have resulted in a corresponding increase or decrease of approximately \$95.6 million in operating income for the fiscal year ended October 31, 2023.
+At October 31, 2024, a uniform hypothetical 10% increase or decrease in the foreign currency exchange rates in comparison to the value of the U.S. dollar would have resulted in a corresponding increase or decrease of approximately \$103.2 million in operating income for the fiscal year ended October 31, 2024.
 Refer to Item 1A.
 Risk Factors - "Our substantial and expanding international operations are subject to uncertainties which could affect our business." and Note 1.
 Organization and Significant Accounting Policies for further information.